seraogianluca/IR2/Operational/Inventory Managment.md

 - forecasted demand at the beginning of the next week
 - booked order at the beginning of the next week
 - predicted inventory at the beginning of the next week
+- a security stock

 Based on these paramenters, they place the order minimum to comply the requests of the next week.
-In this way, the inventory remains low.
+In this way, the inventory remains as low as possible but a security stock is always mantained.

-Positioning:

-- Analisi di pareto

-- Indice di accesso al magazzino

-- Valore della merce

--

-Policy:

-- Rotation
-- Low Inventory
-- Just-In-Time

-Timing:

-- Delivery time: tempo da quando arriva l'ordine a quando consegni
-- Lead time: tempo per produrre

-Quando Lead Time > Delivery Time
+The average stock of raw material will decrease in 2020, according to the forecasting about the production.